wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 Both LAN and Wifi should have been connected.

-If you want to prioritize wifi connection over ethernet connection, you have to do as following steps: <br>
+If you only have access through wifi and want to prioritize wifi connection over ethernet connection, you have to do as following steps: <br>
-Pull off the ethernet cable and reboot.
-You will have internet connection through wifi. <br>
+Comment off the ethernet settings in the file /etc/netplan/01-network-manager-all.yaml <br>
+Then generate and apply the netplan settings：
+> sudo netplan generate <br>
+> sudo netplan apply <br>
+> reboot
 > sudo apt install net-tools <br>
 > sudo apt install ifmetric <br>

+Uncomment off the ethernet settings in the file /etc/netplan/01-network-manager-all.yaml <br>
+Then generate and apply the netplan settings：
+> sudo netplan generate <br>
+> sudo netplan apply <br>
+> reboot

 > route -n <br>

 You may see something similar to the following info: <br>